BikLab/Biol020-DynamicGenome/README.md

 ### Week 8

 **Mon Nov 19th** - Continue nematode microscopy - picking and identifications.
+Use this [Warwick & Platt pictorial key](https://www.dropbox.com/s/gu5pt0xn3nlpsa9/NematodePictorialKey_WarwickPlatt.pdf?dl=0) to morphologically identify your namatodes.
+By the end of class you need to 1) pick and mount a live soil nematode on a slide with a coverslip, and 2) use a permanent slide to make a taxonmy drawing of a nematode, identifying all the relevant natomical parts.

 **Wed Nov 21** Begin basecalling of Sanger sequences (quality checking and )